PowerDNS/pdns/docs/markdown/authoritative/backend-bind.md

 |Module name|bind|
 |Launch|bind|

-The BindBackend started life as a demonstration of the versatility of PDNS but quickly gained in importance when there appeared to be demand for a Bind 'work-alike'.
+The BindBackend started life as a demonstration of the versatility of PowerDNS but quickly gained in importance when there appeared to be demand for a Bind 'work-alike'.

 The BindBackend parses a Bind-style `named.conf` and extracts information about zones from it.
-It makes no attempt to honour other configuration flags, which you should configure (when available) using the PDNS native configuration.
+It makes no attempt to honour other configuration flags, which you should configure (when available) using the PowerDNS native configuration.

 ## Configuration Parameters
 ### `bind-config`